-In Windows, you can hide specific drives visible in the This PC folder of File Explorer.
-This can be done with a Registry tweak.
+In Windows, you can hide specific drives in the This PC folder of File Explorer.
+This can be done with several methods, including a Registry tweak.
 Today, we'll see how it can be done.

 Sign in as Administrator before proceeding.
 You will need to apply a special Registry tweak.

-To hide a drive in Windows 10 File Explorer, do the following.
+To hide a specific drive letter in File Explorer, do the following.

 - Open the Registry Editor app.

 - Go to the following Registry key:

 HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Policies\Explorer.
 Paste this path into regedit's address bar.

 - In the left pane, right-click the Explorer subkey, and select New > DWORD (32-bit) Value from the menu.